OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-059.md

 ## Psalm 59:6

-> They return at evening, they howl like a dog,
+> They return at evening, they growl like a dog,
-> And prowl around the city.
+> And roam around the city.

 ## Psalm 59:7

-> Behold, they gush forth with their mouths;
+> Behold, they spew out with their mouths;
 > Swords are in their lips,
 > For, they say, “Who hears?”

 ## Psalm 59:8

-> But You, Lord, laugh at them;
+> Yet You, Lord, find them laughable;
-> You scoff at all the nations.
+> You hold all the nations in derision.

 ---

 ## Psalm 59:9

-> Because of his strength I will watch for You,
+> In His strength, I will keep watch for You,
 > For God is my refuge.

 ## Psalm 59:10

-> My God in His faithfulness will meet me;
+> My God in His faithfulness will come to me;
-> God will let me look triumphantly upon my enemies.
+> God will let me look in triumph upon my enemies.

 ---

 ## Psalm 59:11

-> Do not kill them, or my people will forget;
+> Do not destroy them, lest my people forget;
-> Scatter them by Your power, and bring them down,
+> Scatter them by Your power and bring them down,
 > Lord, our shield.

 ## Psalm 59:12

-> On account of the sin of their mouths and the words of their lips,
+> Because of the sin of their mouths and the words of their lips,
-> May they even be caught in their pride,
+> May they be caught in their pride,
-> And on account of curses and lies which they tell.
+> And because of curses and lies which they speak.

 ## Psalm 59:13

-> Destroy them in wrath, destroy them so that they will no longer exist;
+> Consume them in wrath, consume them so they will be no more;
 > So that people may know that God rules in Jacob,
 > To the ends of the earth.